FelipeAndresLopez/FelipeAndresLopez/README.md

 - 👋 Hi, I’m @FelipeAndresLopez
-- 👀 I’m interested in web technologies, mobile apps and e-commerce
+- 👀 I’m interested in web technologies, mobile apps, e-commerce and MTB 🚵‍♂️
-- 🌱 I’m currently learning Javascript, Node, Spring-boot, React native and other web technologies
+- 🌱 I’m currently learning Javascript, Node, Spring-boot, React native, [SemVer](https://semver.org/) and other web technologies
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me on Twitter like [@Felipe_A_Lopez](https://twitter.com/Felipe_A_Lopez)